Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Equivalence of bounded escape and nested Julia sets

-We conclude our discussion on length spectrum with the following open question: \begin{question} If there exists a degenerating sequence $[f_n] \in H$ with bounded multipliers, do all degenerating sequences in this hyperbolic component $H$ have bounded multipliers? \end{question}
+We conclude our discussion on the length spectrum with the following open questions: \begin{question} Let $\HC$ be a hyperbolic component admitting bounded escape.
+Do all degenerating sequences in this hyperbolic component $\HC$ have bounded multipliers? \end{question}

-Let $A_{1,n},..., A_{k,n}$ denote the critical gaps of $f_n$.
-If there is an $i \in \{1,...,k\}$ such that the moduli $m(A_{i,n})$ are bounded from below, then a similar argument as in the proof of Theorem \ref{NestedJuliaSetImpliesBoundedEscape} can be used to show that the lengths of a periodic cycle $C$ stay bounded.
-Therefore, in order to get unbounded length spectrum, all moduli of the critical gaps tend to $0$.
-Conversely, if $[f_n]$ is degenerating and has bounded length spectrum, the proof of Theorem \ref{BoundedEscapeImpliesNestedJuliaSet} implies that some moduli of critical gaps have to tend to $\infty$.

-Therefore, the question above is equivalent to the following: \begin{question} Does there exist a degenerating sequence $[f_n]\in H$ with all moduli of the critical gaps tend to $0$? \end{question}
+Let $M(f_n)$ be the modulus of the annulus bounded by the two extremal Julia components.
+If $M(f_n)$ are bounded from below, then a similar argument as in the proof of Theorem \ref{NestedJuliaSetImpliesBoundedEscape} can be used to show that the lengths of a periodic cycle $C$ stay bounded.
+Therefore, to get an unbounded length spectrum, $M(f_n)$ has to tend to $0$.
+Conversely, if $[f_n]$ is degenerating and has bounded length spectrum, the proof of Theorem \ref{BoundedEscapeImpliesNestedJuliaSet} implies that $M(f_n)$ tends to $\infty$.
+Therefore, the above is equivalent to the following: \begin{question} Does there exist a positive lower bound for $M(f)$ in $\HC$? \end{question}

-If the answer to Question \ref{Q2} is `Yes', then such a sequence will provide an example where the length spectrum is unbounded, and so the answer to Question \ref{Q1} is `No'.
-Otherwise, the answer to Question \ref{Q1} is `Yes'.